 1. Friends of the Umpqua hiking club is not responsible for anyone’s health or safety.
 Be aware that some hikes are more difficult than others and each person must use common sense about trail & hiking conditions.

-2. Participants must come prepared for the activity according to the weather & trail conditions of the day, and their own abilities.
-Some recommendations according to conditions are: daypack, raingear, supportive footwear, water -- minimum 1 qt. (more for hot weather), lunch/snacks, proper clothes and hat, sunscreen and/or bug repellant as necessary, whistle, and other items as needed.
+2. Participants must come prepared for hiking and for the hike destination current weather & trail conditions.
+Some recommendations according to weather and trail conditions are: day pack, rain gear, supportive footwear, water — minimum 1 quart (more for hot weather), lunch/snacks, proper clothes and hat, sunscreen and/or bug repellent as necessary, whistle, and other items as needed.

 4. If hikers are going to deviate from the designated trail route they must inform others so that someone knows where they are.

 5. Bringing pets is not discouraged but if present, must be on a leash and restrained from bothering other hikers or wildlife.

 6. Carpool participants should share gas expenses.
 This is discussed between car occupants.
 “Transportation to and from each hike is voluntarily arranged between participants and the club assumes no responsibility.”
 The club and/or drivers are not responsible for any injuries incurred during carpooling.

 7. Please be courteous of others and the environment – remember we are guests in the outdoors.